Qualifications for the Student Research Competition

 - Enter your additional abstract of 500 words or less specifically for the Student Research Competition.
 The additional abstract will not be published and should highlight the novelty and importance of your research.

 Candidates must submit both the Student Research Competition application and the standard abstract for an oral or poster presentation through the Pacifichem 2021 system.

 Candidate abstracts must be accepted into one of the technical symposia or into one of the general poster sessions.

-Candidates give a 3-minute oral presentation during the Student Research Competition evening session on Wednesday, Dec.
-16, 2020, from 6:00-9:00 PM.
+Candidates give a 3-minute oral presentation during the Student Research Competition evening session during the 2021 Congress.

 The Scientific Program Subcommittee will screen all entries and pre-select the top 240 first-round finalists, with judging based upon the 500-word abstract submitted for the competition.
 These 240 finalists will participate in the Student Research Competition Sessions during the meeting.
 Following the sessions, 40 Student Research Competition award winners will be selected based on the following criteria: (1) novelty and importance of the research and (2) and quality of the written abstract.

 Applications screened from the Student Research Competition abstracts submitted through the Pacifichem 2021 abstract system.

 First-Round Finalists (240 abstracts) selected.